-Anyway, it wasn't really my intention to whine about my financial anxieties.
-Maybe I'll get lucky and win a lottery or something, and I can retire early to a nice big chalet or timber home in Wyoming with no neighbors for at least a mile in every direction.
+Anyway, it wasn't really my intention to whine about my anxieties, financial or otherwise.
+Maybe I'll get lucky and win a lottery or something, and I can retire early to a nice big chalet or timber home in Wyoming with no neighbors for at least a mile in every direction and more or less swear off people entirely other than my wife and some of the rest of our family in limited doses.
 And a vacation home in Destin for my wife, who hates the cold and loves the beach.
 What I really wanted to talk about was reading.
+More likely, I'll get a better job, make more money, and get ahead little by little that way.
+I actually am expecting a new offer shortly, and if not, I've got more irons in the fire still too.
+Sigh.
+No wonder I've always liked fantasy.
+Real life can suck, sometimes.

 I got a "pocket" sized Pathfinder (1e) Core Rulebook, but I found that I didn't want to carry it around in my backpack, because it was starting to beat up the cover a bit.
 I also didn't want to read it in that format because the text is very small on my elderly eyes.
 Luckily, I bought a pdf years ago and never read it, so I fired up that pdf and am reading it there, when at home, and moving my bookmark in the book too, just in case I read the physical book occasionally.
 It's a little bit ridiculous that I've had this since... well, essentially since it was new, and I've never read it.
 But the entire Pathfinder 1e corpus is on my reading list now, in the form of five separate trawls (core rules, adventure paths, stand-alone modules, chronicles/setting, and companion books) However, that's a monster book, 578 pages or something (although that includes covers, title pages, and an index, etc. It's still big) so I don't want it to consume my Freeport Trawl which I was poised to finish shortly, with only one relatively modest sized campaign book to read.